whiteribbonalliance/dashboard-api/README.md

 6. Optional - If you wish to use a link instead to load the CSV file, after lemmatizing the data, upload the CSV file to your hosting of choice and add the direct link at `file_link` inside `config.json`. `file_link` will be prioritized over `file`.

+When a new campaign is created, its dashboard will be accessible in the front-end using the `dashboard_path` from the config after a build has been created in the front-end.
+If the configuration is updated, a new build is required in the front-end to reflect the changes.

 ## Translations